 Bundle is a service established by Sarah Cole that provides mums-to-be with a curated bag containing everything they need for their stay in hospital.
-Melbourne based design studio The Company You Keep developed a visual identity for Bundle that, through colour, bold sans-serif typography, the high quality perceptions of embossed and debossed print work and plenty of space, reflects the quality of the products and the “softness, tranquility and security” that the service aims to help with during the “frenzy of birth”.
+Melbourne based design studio The Company You Keep (TCYK) developed a visual identity for Bundle that, through colour, bold sans-serif typography, the high quality perceptions of embossed and debossed print work and plenty of space, reflects the quality of the products and the “softness, tranquility and security” that the service aims to help with during the “frenzy of birth”.

 “A playful ‘buttoned up’ B insignia grew from the brand marquee, capturing the nature of bundling a heap of things into a bag, this combined with a tactile focus on production translated the packed-to-the-brim value of the product to the printed collateral and activated the sense of touch furthering the childlike curiosity of the brand experience.
 All this softness was contrasted with an industrial and pragmatic supporting typographic approach to balance and solidify the reliability of the brand.
 We then created an online resource with checklists, a tips hotline and a ‘Build your Bundle’ interactive e-commerce section to breed a digital dialogue between the brand and consumer – making Bundle the go-to resource for mothers-to-be.”